aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides.charts/chartdatapointcollection/item/_index.md

 ## ChartDataPointCollection indexer (2 of 2)

-Return index of data point in this collection.
+Return index (serial number) of data point in this collection.

 ```csharp
 public int this[IChartDataPoint pt] { get; }